 As a nonprofit, mission-driven organization, we’re in a unique position of finding influencers who work with us because of their dedication to improving the lives of people living with Type 1 diabetes.
 We do not offer compensation for posts.

-Where do you see the biggest benefit in using InfluencerDB’s Influencer Marketing Cloud?
+Where do you see the biggest benefit in using InfluencerDB’s Influencer Community Management Software?

 The software has been particularly useful in finding new influencers, getting to know more about our existing ones, and in organizing and categorizing everything.
 The social statistics are very useful for learning more about the people we work with now.
 We’re able to make decisions using data to determine which programs and campaigns might best fit each person’s audience.